Report on

 the flat end to the right and with the string along the wrestpin with its end

-direction as one pedals a bicycle and I let the string turns go over the string
+pedals a bicycle and I let the string turns go over the string ends and held

-ends and held them to the pin.
-The string must at all times be held in tension
+them to the pin.
+The string must at all times be held in tension until the pin

 At the beginning, one hand must hold both